 - Check that your travel documents are still valid for the period you intend to travel.
-It seems like a no-brainer, but still, you would be surprised to know how many people turn in the ferry terminal ready to depart with expired documents.
+It seems like a no-brainer, but still, you would be surprised to know how many people turn at the ferry terminal ready to depart with expired documents.
 So make sure your passport or ID card is valid for the length of your entire journey.
 Even if you are crossing by ferry within one country you will still need your id to embark.

 - Buy your ferry ticket in advance.
-Travelling by car ferry is seldom just walk-in or drive-in experience particularly on popular ferry crossings.
+Travelling by car ferry is seldom just a walk-in or drive-in experience, particularly on popular ferry crossings.
 If you are just a foot passenger you may be able to get away with turning up and getting on the ferry but with a car, it is hardly possible.
 Advance online or telephone bookings are widely available and you should have your ticket booked well in advance.

 - Prepare a small bag of travel essentials – this is particularly important for longer or overnight car ferry crossings.
-Due to the safety reasons, you will most likely leave your car (and bags) in the ferry car parking deck and won’t be allowed to access it for the entire length of the journey.
-Having handy the basic travel essentials can help you to enjoy the trip much more.
+Due to safety reasons, you will most likely leave your car (and bags) in the ferry car parking deck and won’t be allowed to access it for the entire length of the journey.
+Having handy basic travel essentials can help you to enjoy the trip much more.

 - Check your car well in advance – you should check with your mechanic that your car is technically fine and safe before any ferry travel.
 You don’t want to end up being stuck in the port or on the ferry with a car that can not function.

 How to board a car ferry